 - Served as a member of several U.S. delegations to international forums on Internet governance and drafted resolutions expressing positions held by members of Congress.

 - Led the negotiation and drafting of updates to the Commercial Spectrum Enhancement Act of 2004 to help facilitate and improve the reallocation of federal-use spectrum to non-federal users.

 - Led the drafting and passage of the Radio Spectrum Inventory Act of 2010 and the Local Community Radio Act of 2010.

 - Drafted and negotiated the American Recovery and Reinvestment Act’s broadband stimulus programs and the Digital Television Delay Act.
 Assisted with the drafting and negotiation of the Data Accountability and Trust Act.

-- Devised, coordinated, and implemented strategies to advance the Democratic policies and priorities.
+- Devised, coordinated, and implemented strategies to advance Democratic policies and priorities.

-- Conducted oversight of federal agencies through organizing hearings, drafting correspondence, issuing document requests, and holding in-person meetings.
+- Conducted oversight of federal agencies by organizing hearings, drafting correspondence, issuing document requests, and holding in-person meetings.

 - Deputy Policy Director, Free Press (2007-2008)

 - Legislative Assistant, Office of Congresswoman Tammy Baldwin (2006-2007)